The Cuban regime is trying to rescue the countryside with new measures: What are they proposing?

 • Open real currency accounts at Cuban banks.

-"So that the producer also has access to input markets, both in foreign currency and national currency; so that the producer also has access to the exchange market", he stated.
+"So that the producer can also access supply markets, both in foreign currency and in national currency; so that the producer can also access the exchange market," he stated.

-The measures would encompass state, cooperative, private producers, and even projects linked to foreign investment.
+The measures would include state, cooperative, private producers, and even projects linked to foreign investment.

 More partnerships and openness to foreign investment